BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 ### **Step 1: Select Library Type**

-When you open MetaEdit Plus, select either **Audio Library** or **Video Library** from the dropdown at the top left.
-This determines which file formats are available in the format selector.
+When you open MetaEdit Plus, select **Audio Library** or **Video Library**.
+The adjacent format selector can show every supported format in that library or narrow discovery to one extension.

 ### **Step 2: Choose Format and Select Files**

-1. Select the desired file format from the format dropdown (MP3, FLAC, MP4, etc.)
+1. Select a library and either an all-formats option or a specific format.
-2. Click **Browse** or press `Ctrl+B` to select one or more media files for editing
+2. Click **Add Folder** or press `Ctrl+B` to choose a folder.
+Folder discovery includes supported files in subfolders.
-3. The application will display the number of files found in the console and list them in the file panel

-**Multi-Select:** You can select multiple files in the Browse dialog.
-When selecting files from the same directory as the existing list, new files are added (duplicates are skipped).
-When selecting files from a different directory, the list is replaced.

-**Drag & Drop:** You can also drag files or folders directly onto the file list panel:
-- **Dragging a folder:** Loads all matching files from that folder
-- **Dragging files from the same folder:** Adds them to the existing list (duplicates are skipped)
-- **Dragging files from a different folder:** Replaces the entire list with the new files
-- **Auto-Detection:** When dragging individual files, the Library Type and Format dropdowns are automatically adjusted to match the dropped file's format

-**Note:** All files in the list must be from the same directory.
-Files from different folders cannot be mixed.
+3. Alternatively, drop supported files or a folder onto the application.
+The detected media type updates the library and format controls.
+4. Review the discovered list and uncheck anything that must remain outside the current operation.
+Ctrl-click selects multiple rows; press `Space` to include or exclude the selected group together.

+The active source can be either one folder tree or an explicit set of files.
+Selecting a different source clears the existing source after MetaEdit Plus gives you a chance to keep any unwritten staged changes.

 ### **Step 3: Edit Metadata Fields**

-Navigate through the three tabs to fill in the metadata fields:
+Navigate through the four workspaces to fill in the required fields:

-- **Production:** Performer, Album Artist, Composer, Conductor, Total Tracks, Publisher
-- **Technical:** Release Year, Track Number, Disc Number, BPM, Total Discs, Album
-- **Composition:** Genre, Description, Grouping, Copyright, Lyrics, ISRC Code
+- **Core Metadata** for the identity and sequence of a track
+- **Credits & Notes** for contributors and descriptive text
+- **Release & Rights** for release state, territory, publisher, rights, and catalog identifiers
+- **IDs & Sorting** for MusicBrainz identities and library sort values

-To add album artwork, click the thumbnail panel or drag an image directly onto it.
-Supported image formats are JPG, PNG, GIF, and BMP.
+To add artwork, choose an image from the artwork panel or drag an image onto it.
+The artwork context menu also provides removal and detailed image information.

 ### **Step 4: Apply Changes**

-Click **Write Tags** to apply all metadata to the files in the selected folder.
-The console displays the progress for each file and confirms when processing is complete.
+Click **Preview Changes** to review staged differences, then **Write Tags** to commit them to the checked scope.
+The activity console reports progress and the final outcome.
+Empty fields and retained tag families are handled according to the active mode and Settings.

 ## **Edit Modes**